twelvelabs-io/twelvelabs-python/README.md

 See the [Summaries, chapters, or highlights]([/reference/make-search-request](https://docs.twelvelabs.io/v1.2/docs/generate-summaries-chapters-highlights)) page for more details.

-##### Open-ended texts
+#### Open-ended texts

 To generate open-ended texts, use the example code below, replacing the following:
 - **`<YOUR_VIDEO_ID>`**: with a string representing the unique identifier of your video.
-- **`<YOUR_PROMPT>`**: with string that guides the model on the desired format or content.
+- **`<YOUR_PROMPT>`**: with a string that guides the model on the desired format or content.
 The maximum length of the prompt is 500 tokens or roughly 350 words.
 Example:  "I want to generate a description for my video with the following format: Title of the video, followed by a summary in 2-3 sentences, highlighting the main topic, key events, and concluding remarks."

 ```py
 res = client.generate.text(video_id="<YOUR_VIDEO_ID>", prompt="<YOUR_PROMPT>")